Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ````

 Note that regions 1 and 2 are well-connected by a low-resistance corridor in
-the habitat map above.
+the resistance map above.
 Region 3 is connected by low resistance corridors to
 the other two regions only if cells are connected to their eight neighbors.
 In the four-neighbor case, region 3 would be completely isolated.